Photography, Digital (PHOT)

 (2 Credits, Fall)

 Designed to provide students with an in-depth understanding of the creative and technical aspects of landscape and architectural photography, this course begins with an exploration of the fundamental principles of composition, lighting, and perspective as they apply to landscape and architectural subjects.
 Students examine the interplay between natural and artificial light, spatial relationships, and the dynamic qualities of outdoor environments, learning how to effectively utilize these elements to create compelling images.
 A central focus of the course is to develop proficiency with professional technical cameras.
 Through practical exercises and guided experimentation, students gain hands-on experience with these specialized tools, learning how to control perspective, depth of field, and distortion to achieve precise and impactful results in their photographs.
-PREREQ: ARTS 105, ARTS 250, and PHOT 152.
+PREREQ: ARTS 105, PHOT 250, and PHOT 252.
 (1 lecture hours, 2 lab hours, 2 credits)

 PHOT 262 Event Photography